Disney World DAS Pass FAQs: What to Know Before Applying

 Success!
 You're on the list.

-Should I cancel my trip if my child or I were denied?
+Should I cancel my trip if my child is denied?

 Personally?
 No way!
 You can absolutely still have a great time at Disney without a DAS Pass.